eehlers/QuantLibAddIn/README.md

 Below are instructions for building QuantLibXL (and other incarnations of QuantLibAddin) from source code.

 NB: QuantLibAddin now depends not on the official QuantLib repo but on the OpenSourceRisk fork of QuantLib.

+## Building using GitHub Actions

+- Fork eehlers/QuantLib (NB: This is derived not from the official QuantLib repo but from the OpenSourceRisk fork of QuantLib)
+- Fork eehlers/QuantLibAddin
+- In your copy of QuantLibAddin, under Actions, run "Build QuantLibXL XLL"
+- If all goes well, the job should produce a zip file containing compiled XLLs and example spreadsheets

 ## Building from a git clone